How to teach reading skills – from theory to practice

 This activity also encourages interaction and leads to various perspectives and comprehension.

 The teacher encourages the learners to translate the content of the text into storyboards, cartoons, or pictures.
-For example, they have to convert the most important ideas, facts, or events into the form of pictures accompanied with explanations in the form of captions.
+For example, they have to convert the most important ideas, facts, or events into the form of pictures accompanied by explanations in the form of captions.

 After reading the text, the teacher encourages the students to conduct a search quest to find out more about the topic of the text.